 Manually creating XaaS blueprints in vRealize Automation

-The procedures in this section describe the manual steps for configuring vRealize Automation to allow your users to run workflows from the GCP Plug-in for VMware vRealize Orchestrator in a vRealize Automation service catalog.
-This guide assumes you have XaaS Administrator privileges and are familiar with the instructions described in Creating XaaS Blueprints and Actions in the VMWare documentation.
+The procedures in this section describe the manual steps for configuring vRealize Automation to allow your users to run workflows from the Google Cloud Plug-in for VMware vRealize Orchestrator in a vRealize Automation service catalog.
+This guide assumes you have XaaS Administrator privileges and are familiar with the instructions described in Creating XaaS Blueprints and Actions in the VMware documentation.

 For a more efficient means of building vRealize Automation XaaS artifacts, we recommend following the steps in the Creating XaaS Blueprints in vRealize Automation from vRealize Orchestrator section above.